The Preview tab’s settings apply to interactive rendering in a given view (ProRender menu in the Viewport.

 Use this value to define the distance at which surfaces can "see" each other and thus be darkened.
 Smaller values will only color regions in close proximity of touching surfaces and larger values will produce an effect similar to that of diffused lighting.

-During antialiasing, the scene - from the camera’s angle of view - is divided into a grid (= output resolution) consisting of pixels.
-For each pixel and each iteration, a number of samples (Anti-Aliasing Samples) are shot into the scene.
-To prevent stepping at edges from occurring (imagine the angled edge of a cube that runs through the grid, see also How antialiasing works (for the Standard Renderer)), the samples should be dispersed across the entire pixel surface (the pixel center is not enough) and the samples gathered per pixel combined (= pixel color).
+During rendering, the scene - from the camera’s angle of view - is divided into a grid (= output resolution) consisting of pixels.
+For each pixel and each iteration, a number of samples (Samples per Iteration) are shot into the scene.
+To prevent stepping at edges from occurring (imagine the angled edge of a cube that runs through the grid, see also How antialiasing works (for the Standard Renderer)), the samples will be dispersed across the entire pixel surface and the samples gathered per pixel combined (= pixel color).

-This setting can be used to randomly define the dispersion of samples and their count per iteration:
+This setting can be used to define the sample count per iteration:

 If you ignore the filters described in the next section, all of a pixel’s samples will be combined and the pixel will be rendered accordingly.